openhab/openhab-docs/installation/docker.md

 ### Running the Container as a Service Managed by Docker

+Note, always review the README on [Docker Hub](https://hub.docker.com/r/openhab/openhab/) for the most up to date set of recommended arguments and environment variables.
 Services can be run an maintained on a Linux machine one of two ways, using Docker or using the system's built in service management (e.g. systemd).
 If using docker to manage the service, run the following command: